0xcasuwu/boiler/memory-bank/apple-silicon-build-guide.md

 # Apple Silicon (M1/M2/M3) Build Guide

+## IRONCLAD RULE FOR DEPENDENCIES

+**ALWAYS use direct GitHub repositories from kungfuflex/alkanes-rs, NEVER use local stubs** (except for secp256k1-sys, which needs a stub for cross-platform compatibility).
+This rule has been established after thorough testing and verification to ensure maximum compatibility and functionality.

 ## Overview

 Building Bitcoin smart contracts on Apple Silicon (M1/M2/M3) processors requires special handling due to compatibility issues with various dependencies, particularly `secp256k1-sys`.
 This guide provides detailed, tested instructions for successfully building WebAssembly targets on Apple Silicon devices.